trevorbox/proactive-cluster-autoscaler/README.md

 ## Install the GPU and NFD operators from OLM in the openshift-operators namespace

-> TODO create chart for subscriptions
+> TODO create chart for subscriptions.
+You can follow the instructions from <https://docs.nvidia.com/datacenter/kubernetes/openshift-on-gpu-install-guide/index.html#openshift-gpu-support-install-via-operatorhub> to install from operatorhub.

+Create the gpu-operator-resources namespace...

 ```sh
 oc new-project gpu-operator-resources